310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 <th>(After we became second-years, Mikejima-san has been travelling overseas even more than before for some reason…)</th>

-<th>(So whenever he’s not around, everyone starts doing whatever they want, like they’re trying to vent out their pent-up grudges.)</th>
+<th>(So whenever he isn’t around, everyone starts doing whatever they want, like they’re trying to vent out their pent-up grudges.)</th>

 <th>(Some members couldn’t even tolerate stopping themselves from messing around, so they’ve been transferring to Chess instead, where everyone messes around all the time, whenever they feel like.)</th>